 On the other hand, you can also talk about power in terms of the amount of pressure the water in the waterfall is being subjected to as it’s moving or being ejected.
 Under this criteria, waterfalls in the chute category are favored because water tends to be forced into a narrow channel thereby increasing the pressure that the waterfall is subjected to.
 Therefore under this criteria, the world’s most powerful waterfall could very well be Murchison Falls in Uganda because the Nile River is squeezed into a crevace only 6m wide at its base.
 Therefore, you have an extremely pressurized ejection of water with perhaps even more force than that of the Big Three.

-Q: What are the most popular (or famous) waterfalls in the world?
+Q: What are the most famous waterfalls in the world?

 A: This is not an easy question to answer because what’s popular to some people may be obscure to others.
 So we’re going to answer this question based on what we think are the most visited.
 Granted this is more biased towards waterfalls with the easiest access from heavily populated areas, but isn’t quantity of “votes” (i.e. visitation) in the spirit of what it means to be famous in the first place?